 I truly disliked the fixture, but with no budget to buy new, I experimented and painted it to look old.
 I added strings of crystals and it has become one of my favorite DIY projects.

 So when I updated my kitchen cabinets last summer with brushed nickel hardware, my shiny 15 year old polished brass light fixture needed an update.
 I decided to transform it with paint to look like verdigris.

-a green or bluish patina formed on copper, brass, or bronze surfaces exposed to the atmosphere for long periods of time, consisting principally of basic copper sulfate.
+Verdigris is a green or bluish patina that forms on copper, brass or bronze surfaces exposed to the atmosphere fr long periods of time, consisting principally of basic copper sulfate.

 Painting verdigris is easier than it looks.

 It is achieved by layering different colors of paint onto a surface.

 Here are my inspiration photos I collected from tumblr, BH&G, and Traditional Home.